Thursday 1 May 1941

 The Red Army is ready, in the interests of the socialist state, to ward off every blow struck by the imperialists.
 The international situation is full of unexpected events.
 In such a situation the Red Army must step up its defensive readiness.The German military attache in Moscow notes that the Red Army has begun calling up recruits in the lowest age cohort six months earlier than usual.
 The Soviets also orders that foreign diplomats may no longer travel freely, but must be escorted.

-British Military: General Percival sets out to take up his new command in Singapore by air.
+British Military: General Percival leaves Great Britain to take up his new command in Singapore by air.
 It is a risky passage via Gibraltar, Malta, Egypt, and India.

 |US War Bonds go on sale today.|